By the middle of summer, most families hit the same point…

 Want to keep the summer energy going?

-Lucy the Elephant is just up the road, and she’s not the only thing worth stopping for.
+Lucy the Elephant is just up the road, and she’s on our list of Top Unique Things to do in New Jersey

 Summer Drive-In Movies